meteor/proposal-referential-destructuring/README.md

 Note that the `getKey()` expression is *not* reevaluated each time `value` is evaluated, but only once, at the time of destructuring.

-The `&` syntax even works well with destructuring patterns in function parameter lists:
+The `&` syntax even works with destructuring patterns in function parameter lists:

 ```js
 function f({ &x: y, setX }) {